-The five measurements that contribute most to this value are the UWash-00, UZur-06, UCI-14, and the $HUST{A,T}$ -18 values.
+The five measurements that contribute most to this value are the UWash-00, UZur-06, UCI-14, and the HUSTA,T-18 values.
 The residuals of the data from BIPM-14 and JILA-18 are the largest and determined our expansion factor.
+We note, however, that the inconsistencies are smaller than in our previous 2014 adjustment.